sjnewbury/gentoo-playground/README.md

 abendbrot's overlay.

-WARNING!
-WARNING!
-Some ebuilds in this repo supercede those in Portage and have KEYWORDS copied from their Portage counterparts.
+<b>WARNING!
+WARNING!</b> Some ebuilds in this repo supercede those in Portage
+and have KEYWORDS copied from their Portage counterparts.
 Until I rectify this or alternatively provide a local mask in this repo, I recommend adding a local mask for */*::gentoo-playground, then unmasking specific